Every day tour buses packed with thousands of tourists leave Phuket and Krabi for the day long sightseeing trip to James Bond Island in Thailand.

 It normally takes a quick two hour drive to get to Phang Nga Bay and often with a stop on the way at the popular Monkey Caves (Wat Suwankuha) to see the large reclining golden Buddha and the large flocks of monkeys outside.

-After this the bus takes them to Phang Nga Bay where they travel by long tail boat for lunch at Koh Pannyi, a floating Muslim fishing village that is referred to by some locals as "Bin Laden Village".
+After this the bus takes tourists to Phang Nga Bay docks where they often travel by long tail boat for lunch at Koh Pannyi, a floating Muslim fishing village that is referred to by some locals as "Bin Laden Village".

 A 15-minute boat ride later and the island comes into view.

 No replica golden guns, no postcards of the film, not even a DVD of the film.
 The people on the stalls are pushy but easy to avoid, just don't go near them.